 That would be exactly the situation that I have called “house rich - cash poor”.

 If you look at their 30-years mortgage loan, they probably did not expect to pay it off, but later Bill has changed his mind.
 Let’s use some math to calculate the outcome.

 Considering the mortgage-interest tax deduction, Smith’s effective interest rate will be around 3%.

 Basically, it will give them a 3% guaranteed return on their money if they will pay off the entire mortgage loan due sooner.
 It would be so-called “simple interest” because they have no opportunity to reinvest their money, not to mention the inflation can “eat” that 3% easily.

 Now, let’s assume that Bill and Lori have decided to choose a different road for saving.
 There are three common ways to generate the return better than 3%:

-- To invest in the diversified portfolio (with a mix of bonds and stocks) that over the same period of time will generate at least 6% average return (in the best-case scenario, it could be over 8-10%).
+- Invest in a diversified portfolio (with a mix of bonds and stocks) that over the same period of time will generate at least a 6% average return (in the best-case scenario, it could be over 8-10%).

 - Combine both methods.

 Paying that extra $1,400/month toward the mortgage would save the couple near $140K in interest with their 3% return but investing the money instead would generate $280K (with 6% return).